dcato98/sdc-nd-p2/README.md

-# sdc-nd-p2
-Traffic Sign Classifier Project #1 - Udacity Self-Driving Car Nanodegree
+# Udacity Self-Driving Car Nanodegree

+## Project #2: Traffic Sign Classifier

+The goals of this project are to:
+* Build a deep network to identify German traffic signs from 32x32px color images (P2-Submission1.ipynb)
+* Reflect on the project (writeup.md)